pavel-2020/devextreme-documentation/concepts/05 Widgets/DataGrid/40 Scrolling/Scrolling.md

 ---

-If you need to access and customize other scrolling settings, get the instance of the widget's scrollable part by calling the [getScrollable()](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/getScrollable().md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#getScrollable') method.
+If you need to access and customize other scrolling settings, get the instance of the UI component's scrollable part by calling the [getScrollable()](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/getScrollable().md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Methods/#getScrollable') method.

 #####See Also#####
 - [DataGrid Demos](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/LocalDataSource)